hno2/blog/content/life/tension.md

 In the intricate dance of life, sensitivity is a double-edged sword.
 With heightened sensitivity, we gain the remarkable capacity to discern both the beauty and the painful aspects of the world.
 However, it comes at a cost.

 >In imagination we feel sure that it would be lovely to live with a full and rich awareness of the world.
 But in practice sensitiveness hurts.
 It is not possible to develop the capacity to see beauty without developing also the capacity to see ugliness, for they are the same capacity.
 The capacity for joy is also the capacity for pain.
 We soon find that any increase in our sensitiveness to what is lovely in the world increases also our capacity for being hurt.
 That is the dilemma in which life has placed us.
-We must choose between a life that is thin and narrow, uncreative and mechanical, with the assurance that even if it is not very exciting it will not be intolerably painful; and a life in which the increase in its fullness and creativeness brings a vast increase in delight, but also in pain and hurt. - John Macmurray
+We must choose between a life that is thin and narrow, uncreative and mechanical, with the assurance that even if it is not very exciting it will not be intolerably painful; and a life in which the increase in its fullness and creativeness brings a vast increase in delight, but also in pain and hurt. <cite>- John Macmurray</cite>

 ## Conclusion: Embrace the Challenge for a More Fulfilling Life